Sophie Choudry: Music

 Choudry then moved to Mumbai in 2003, becoming a VJ for MTV India and hosting the popular show MTV Loveline, which eventually gained her popularity.

-Less than one year on, Sophie returned with her newest offering, “Baby Love”.
+Less than one year on, Sophie returned with her newest offering, “Sophie and Dr Love”.
+Her version of the song “Mera Babu Chail Chabila” became a chartbuster.
+She followed it up with what went on to become her biggest hit album “Babylove”.
 According to Choudry, she listened to over 400 songs to come up with her perfect 12.
 Songs on this album include "Ek Pardesi Mera Dil Le Gaya", "Jadugar Saiyaan", "Zuby Zuby", "Dil Ke Armaan", "Ghar Aaya Mera Pardesi", and "Bachke Rehna Re Baba".

 In December 2009, Choudry launched her album Sound of Sophie, which had no remixes, but only original numbers.
 The launch of this album marked her association with the Indian fashion brand MADAME, who hired her as their first brand ambassador.
 She worked with well-known music composers such as Rishi Rich, Bappi Lahiri, Biddu and Gaurav Das Gupta in the album.
 Choudry has also participated in Jhalak Dikhhla Jaa, Season 7.

-Movies
+Films

-After the huge success of her babylove album, Sophie was launched by David Dhawan and Vadhu Bhagnani in “shaadi no1” costarring Sanjay dutt, Fardeen Khan and Zayed khan.
-Her next release was the new age “Pyar ke side effects” with Mallika Sherawat and rahul Bose which went on to become a runaway hit!
-Her role as “baby girl volume 3 “ was loved by all.
-She soon signed speed with Vikram Bhatt, alibaug with Sanjay Gupta and daddy cool with Inder kumar.
-But it was her song “aala re aala” in shootout at Wadala with John Abraham that went on to become a big hit.
-Followed by her special role in once upon a time in mumbai doobara with Akshay kumar.
-She was last seen on the big screen with mahesh babu in Sukumar’s “1 nenokkadine.”
+Sophie made her film debut with David Dhawan's Shaadi No. 1 in 2005.
+Her next release was Pyaar Ke Side Effects (2006).
+In 2013, she appeared in an extended cameo in Once Upon ay Time in Mumbai Dobaara! and in a dance number in Shootout at Wadala.
+In 2014, she appeared in another dance number in Telugu-language film 1: Nenokkadine.